Technical - Concrete Block & Panels

 The deck waterproofing should always be carried out by the same waterproofing specialists who waterproof the basement as the detailing between the two is critical and split responsibility should be avoided at all costs.

-In the last few years, deck waterproofing has moved towards seamless elastomeric coatings away from single ply membranes and felt which have a history of failure due to the numerous laps, joins and seams.
+Deck waterproofing has to be seamless elastomeric coatings and never single ply membranes and felt which have a history of failure due to the numerous laps, joins and seams.

 Finishes on decks include green roofing and hard landscaping or even driveways and parking areas.